WombatCyberLabs/lab-content-template/README.md

-# lab-content-template
+# Template Lab
-Template for lab content repos that should be used to create new repos for holding lab content documentation and build/deploy info
+This is an template lab for getting PoC lab docs/deployment building automatically.